 Once approved there is the adoption fee, and for dogs you will also be required to purchase a Dog Licence for the Municipality you reside in.

-All adoption fees include spay or neuter, vaccines (DAPP), deworm, deflea, microchip and 6 weeks of pet insurance.
+Adoption fees for a dog or cat include spay or neuter, first round of standard vaccines, deworm, deflea, microchip and 6 weeks of pet insurance.
+Rabbit adoption fees also include spay or neuter, deworm and deflea.

 |Dog - Puppy (under 8 months)